 Some telling information may include:

 - Whether your accounts are in good standing

 - Any potential derogatory entries logged in your file

 Depending on your credit history, you may qualify for online loans with lower rates from some financial institutions.

 Luckily, you don’t need a flawless credit history to borrow.
 There are a variety of financial products available depending on your credit history.
 You may even qualify for a loan or line of credit for people with bad credit.
-Just pay attention to the rates and terms, as these may be more expensive.
+Just pay attention to the rates, as these may be more expensive.